cs10/fa16/checkoffs.md

 * Please show me your test for the <code>merge column</code> block.
 How should <code>merge column</code> behave for the following column: 0 4 2 2?
 * Please show me your test for the <code>rotated row</code> block.

+#Week 7: Labs 10 and 11

+## Lab 10: Recursion

+**Required**
+* What is the difference between the base case and the recursive case?
+* Show me your snowflake block (or C-curve…)

+**More Self-Check Questions**
+* What do you think infinite recursion is?
+How do you prevent infinite recursion from happening?

 <!-- Keep the /div at the bottom -->
 </div>